 Lesson Learned: The wider route (from Pan Toll lot) is fine for off-road strollers but the Mountain Theater / Rock Springs path is better for independent walkers or baby/child carriers.
 Lack of parking is a big risk to your plans, at least on Mother’s Day.

 Expectation: A nice hike rewarded with pancakes and a view.

 Reality: Holy cats, you guys!
 The view, OMG.

-The menu is pancakes, sausage links, coffee, orange juice, and cantaloupe priced at $10 for adults and $5 for children.
+The menu is pancakes, sausage links, coffee and orange juice priced at $12 for adults and $6 for children.
 Though it is not “all you can eat” we had plenty.
 Guests wait in line to order and sit at communal tables.
-We waited 20 minutes to order and about 20 again for the food.
-Tables are situated on the covered patio and on the larger grounds overlooking the Bay and ocean.
+Feel free have a portion of your group reserve a table before ordering food.
+We waited 20-30 minutes to order and about 20 again for the food.
+Tables are situated on the covered patio, uncovered deck, inside the lodge and on the larger grounds overlooking the Bay and ocean.
 Friendly servers wander around calling out your order number to find you.

 Kids can roll in dirt, climb trees, be scared of dogs, or play horseshoes while they wait.